Team2TriviaGame/LeaderboardAPI/README.md

 # LeaderboardAPI
-API to store the leaderboard
+API to store the leaderboard scores for a trivia game